-Fans of Walt Whitman can attend a Meet & Greet with Walt Whitman at the Whitman Stafford Farmhouse on October 22.
-The farmhouse will also be open for tours on October 4 & 11.
-The Walt Whitman House in Camden will be hosting special “Walt Whitman’s Camden” tours that focus on the work that Whitman created while living in Camden, as well as the history of Camden in relation to the historic site.
-These tours will be available on Fridays at 10am and 2pm, Saturdays at 10am and 2pm, and Sundays at 2pm, on a first-come, first-served basis.
+Fans of Walt Whitman can attend a Meet & Greet with Walt Whitman at the Whitman Stafford Farmhouse on October 21.
+The farmhouse will also be open for tours on October 10 & 24.
+The Walt Whitman House in Camden will be hosting special tours celebrating the 150th anniversary of Walt Whitman’s arrival in Camden and 100 years of the Walt Whitman House being open to the public on Fridays, Saturdays, and Sundays in October.

 Camden County History Month is hosted by the Camden County History Alliance, an association of over 50 Camden County history organizations, historic sites, and support agencies.
 The History Alliance was created in 2016 to identify resources, increase the number of visitors, and institute projects that promote Camden County heritage.
 The Camden County Historical Society manages the work of the History Alliance.

-A full list of all the over 70 events during Camden County History Month, with hours and locations, is available on www.camdencountyhistoryalliance.com.
+A full list of all the over 90 events during Camden County History Month, with hours and locations, is available on www.camdencountyhistoryalliance.com.
 Schedule is subject to change.
 Visit our facebook page at www.facebook.com/camdencountyhistoryalliance for additional details and updates, or pick up an event guide from any of the historic sites or at the Camden County Historical Society at 1900 Park Boulevard in Camden.